Table Manners Tips

-Table Manners Tip #89 - Being Serviced in a Restaurant
+- Being Served in a Restaurant

+- When to Begin Eating.
 At tables with eight people or fewer, begin eating only after all the other guests are served and the host or guest of honor has started to eat.
 If there is no guest of honor or host, begin eating after everyone has been served.
 At large events begin eating only when the guests on each side of you have been served.

-Table Manners Tip #91 - Handling Bread
+Table Manners Tip #83

-Table Manners Tip #92 - Sorbet
+Table Manners Tip #84

+- Sorbet.
 At some formal dinners, sorbet will be served after the first course or after the entrée.
 This is not dessert.
 It is a palate cleanser.
 Eat it before eating the next course.

-Table Manners Tip #95 - Tipping
+Table Manners Tip #86

+- Tipping.
 Even if you receive a complimentary meal or wine, you should tip the staff.
 Base gratuities on the estimated dollar value of the complimentary meal or wine you receive.